Tomesyy/blackdev-file-creator/README.md

 ## Usage

-files are created using either "create" or "cf" command
+You can now create one or more files using the "create" or "cf" command.

 ```javascript